-Resource curves are used to model the resource or cost loading of an activity within the work schedule.
-Resource curves can be linear, back loaded, front loaded, trapezoidal, triangular etc. If you have an activity with a non-linear resource loading, it is possible crate a custom resource curve to model it’s resource distribution.
-In this article, we will demonstrate how to create a custom resource curve by using Oracle Primavera P6 Resource Curves feature.
+A few months ago one of our readers asked: “How to Generate Different Types of Resource Curves in Primavera P6?”
+Therefore, we decided to write this article.
+Basically, resource curves are used to model the resource or cost loading of an activity within the project schedule.
+Resource curves can be linear, back loaded, front-loaded, trapezoidal, triangular, etc. If you have an activity with a non-linear resource loading, it is possible to create a custom resource curve to model its resource distribution.
+In this article, we will demonstrate how to create and assign custom resource curve by using Oracle Primavera P6 Resource Curves feature.

 Why Do We Use Primavera P6 Resource Curves ?

 In a work schedule, if the resource loading or cost loading of an activity is not uniform, resources curves can be used to represent the real distribution.
-For example let’s say that you have one activity for brick laying and you are sure that at the beginning, your productivity will be less, in the middle productivity will be more and at the end the productivity will again be less.
-In order to model real resource loading, in Primavera P6, you can select trapezoidal resource curve instead of linear.
+For example let’s say that you have one activity for bricklaying and you are sure that at the beginning, your productivity will be less, in the middle productivity will be more and at the end, the productivity will again be less.
+In order to model real resource loading, in Primavera P6, you can select the trapezoidal resource curve instead of linear.

-And you assigned a “Manhour” labour resource to each of the pipeline activities.
+And you assigned a “Manhour” labor resource to each of the pipeline activities.
 (Figure 2).

 In the Resource Curves window click “Add” button and select a resource curve template to create your custom curve.
 (Figure 4)

 Then, type the new resource curve name as “Welding Curve” and click the “Modify” button to customize.
 (Figure 5)